-By using our Services, you are agreeing to this Policy and to allow us to collect, use, store, and transfer your information, including any Personally Identifiable Information, (as described in Section 1, below) that you provide to us.
+By using our Services, you are agreeing to this Policy and to allow us to collect, use, store, and transfer your information as described in this Policy.
 Please note that this means, regardless of where you live, you will be giving us permission to transfer your information to, and to store and process your information within, the United States of America or other countries where NYRR or our affiliates, subsidiaries, or agents maintain facilities or business operations.

 A. Information You Provide.

 We collect information you provide directly via the Services.
-For example, we collect information when you create an account, become a member, register for a race, class, or volunteer opportunity, make an online purchase, make a donation, or otherwise communicate or transact with us through the Services.
+For example, we collect information when you create an account, become a member, register for a race, class, or volunteer opportunity, make an online purchase, make a donation, respond to our surveys, enter promotions, or otherwise communicate or transact with us through the Services.

 B. Information Collected Automatically.

-For further information on tracking technologies and your choices regarding them, please see Section 8 below.
+For further information on tracking technologies and your rights and choices regarding them, please see Section 6 below.

 C. Information from Events.

-We may combine information collected through your participation in Events with information we have collected about you through the Services.
-To the extent we combine Event information with Personally Identifiable Information we have collected about you on the Services, we will treat the combined information as Personally Identifiable Information under this Policy.
+We may combine information collected through your participation in NYRR’s races, classes, expos, or other events (“Events”) with information we have collected about you through the Services.
+To the extent we combine Event information with information we have collected about you on the Services, we will treat the combined information in accordance with the practices described under this Policy.

-We may use information about you, including your Personally Identifiable Information, for any purpose consistent with our statements under this Policy, including to:
+We may use information about you, including your personal data, for any purpose consistent with our statements under this Policy and applicable law, including to:

-We may also share your information for any purposes consistent with our statements in this Policy, including in the following situations:
+We may share your information, including personal data, for any purposes consistent with our statements in this Policy and applicable law, including under the following circumstances:

-5. How You Can Update or Correct Your Information
+A. How You Can Update or Correct Your Account Information.

 You can send a message to firstname.lastname@example.org or log-in to your account to update or correct certain account information we have about you.
 We will make a good faith effort to make the requested changes in NYRR’s then-active databases as soon as practicable, but it may not be possible to completely update or correct your information.
 We reserve the right to retain information (a) as required by applicable law; and (b) for so long as reasonably necessary to fulfill the purposes for which the data is retained except to the extent prohibited by applicable law.